Treatment can come along with a bunch of unpleasant side effects. If you’re taking Stivarga, here are some side effects you might experience:

 Treatment can cause painful mouth sores.
 If you develop them, discuss your symptoms with your oncologist immediately.
-A dose reduction of 5FU can help.
+A dose reduction can help.

 Stivarga can cause loose bowels.
 You may experience this at any point during your treatment, even up to 10 days post infusion.

 Stivarga can cause soreness or stiffness in your bones and joints.
 Talk to your oncologist if you experience these symptoms.

 This drug can cause high blood pressure, also called hypertension.
 Your healthcare team will monitor your blood pressure carefully.
 If it gets too high, they may consider reducing your dose, or prescribing medication to lower it.
 If this becomes an issue for you, it might be a good idea to purchase a machine to monitor blood pressure at home.

 White blood cells (WBC) are used to fight off infections.
 Low white blood cell counts can increase your risk of infection, and make you feel short of breath.